AKloc/BookNotes/Digital Minimalism.md

 		- Don't just stop using certain tech, fill the newly-freed time up with good stuff like reading books, making career investments, etc
 	- STEP 3: Reintroduce technology
 		- Deliberately.
 Be picky about what you allow back.
+		- "How do I maximize the benefits and minimize the harm?"

 **What can I do with this?**
 - I like the angle of being really deliberate about ROI of online stuff.